View on GitHub

 score = 10

-With this configuration, the window will normally remain on top, but will automatically move to the back when the mouse cursor comes within 50 pixels, and return to the front when the mouse moves away.
-This is designed to avoid disrupting your work.
+With this configuration, the window will generally stay on top, but when the mouse cursor approaches within 50 pixels, it will automatically move to the bottom, returning to the top when the mouse moves away.
+This is designed to not interfere with your work.

 Development